 What Is Softwood?

-Because certain insects favor moist hardwood, several softwood species have a higher resistance to insect attacks.
-Softwoods that burn quickly and break are less dense and aren’t favored when it comes to choosing firewood.
+Because certain insects favor moist hardwood, certain softwood species have a higher resistance to insect attacks.
+Those that burn quickly and break are less dense and aren’t the top choice for wood types when it comes to choosing firewood.

 What Is Pressure-Treated Lumber?

-Hardwood VS Softwood
+Hardwood vs. Softwood